 \begin{FPfigure}

-{ \textbf{Time-aware policy enables adaptive, punctual, robust, and controllable manipulation behaviors.} Unlike a standard policy $\pi(a \mid s)$, which lacks temporal context, a time-aware policy $\pi(a \mid s, T, tr)$ conditions actions on remaining time $T$ and a time-ratio command $tr$ to control internal perception of time inside the robot's policy. \textbf{(A)} Under tight time constraints, the time-aware policy adopts dynamic strategies (e.g., sliding, throwing) that achieve higher manipulation efficiency than the vanilla policy. \textbf{(B)} When more time is available, the policy exhibits careful and stable behaviors that reduce the sim-to-real gap, adapt to environment changes, and reduce manipulation noise. \textbf{(C)} Predictable manipulation timing enables punctual, adaptive responses that facilitate multi-agent collaboration. \textbf{(D)} Following unexpected perturbations, time-aware policy re-establishes contact and then accelerates to meet the deadline. \textbf{(E)} Stage-wise temporal modulation produces fast approach and transport, followed by deliberate grasping and placement without retraining. \textbf{(F)} Real-time user control of $tr$ allows on-the-fly adjustment between cautious and aggressive modes, enabling correction under unmodeled dynamics and unseen disturbances. } \end{FPfigure}
+{ \textbf{Time-aware policy enables adaptive, punctual, robust, and controllable manipulation behaviors.} A standard policy $\pi(a \mid s)$ lacks temporal context.
+Our time-aware policy $\pi(a \mid s, T^{\text{left}}, tr)$ conditions actions on remaining time $T^{\text{left}}$ and a time-ratio command $tr$ that modulates the internal perception of time.
+(A) Under tight time constraints the policy discovers dynamic strategies such as sliding or throwing that improve efficiency.
+(B) When additional time is available it adopts careful behaviors that stabilize contact and reduce sim-to-real degradation.
+(C) Predictable timing enables coordination in multi-agent collaboration.
+(D) Following perturbations the policy re-establishes contact and accelerates to meet the deadline.
+(E) Temporal modulation enables different execution phases within a single policy.
+(F) Real-time adjustment of $tr$ provides an intuitive interface for switching between aggressive and cautious modes. } \end{FPfigure}

-Enabling time awareness in policy learning is not straightforward.
-Conventional reinforcement learning (RL) focuses on maximizing cumulative reward~\cite{tobin2017domain, tremblay2018training, akkaya2019solving, peng2018sim, tan2018sim}, which often overlooks explicit awareness of time.
-The learned policies may appear successful by task success metrics, but often produce undesirable artifacts through reward hacking, such as stalling or idling at certain stages and then rushing abruptly to meet terminal conditions~\cite{petrenko2023dexpbt, singla2024sapg, narang2022factory, tang2023industreal}.
-These behaviors are brittle to changes in the environment, transfer poorly to the real world, and provide little flexibility for collaborations with humans or other robots without extensive re-training.